MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management.md

 - *Part 4, Inquiries and reports*, explains how to use inquiries and reports to analyze your receivables activity.

 - *Part 5, Utilities and routines*, describes procedures that you can use to verify your account balances or remove history, and also explains procedures you complete on a periodic basis, such as month- or year-end closing.

-### Resources available from the Help menu

-The Microsoft Dynamics GP Help menu gives you access to user assistance resources on your computer, as well as on the Web.

-#### Contents

-Opens the Help file for the active Microsoft Dynamics GP component, and displays the main “contents” topic.
-To browse a more detailed table of contents, click the Contents tab above the Help navigation pane.
-Items in the contents topic and tab are arranged by module.
-If the contents for the active component includes an “Additional Help files” topic, click the links to view separate Help files that describe additional components.

-> [!TIP]
-> To find information in Help by using the index or full-text search, click the appropriate tab above the navigation pane, and type the keyword to find.

-To save the link to a topic in the Help, select a topic and then select the Favorites tab.
-Click Add.

-#### Index

-Opens the Help file for the active Microsoft Dynamics GP component, with the Index tab active.
-To find information about a window that’s not currently displayed, type the name of the window, and click Display.

-#### About this window

-Displays overview information about the current window.
-To view related topics and descriptions of the fields, buttons, and menus for the window, choose the appropriate link in the topic.
-You also can press F1 to display Help about the current window.

-#### Lookup

-Opens a lookup window, if a window that you are viewing has a lookup window.
-For example, if the Checkbook Maintenance window is open, you can choose this item to open the Checkbooks lookup window.

-#### Show Required Fields

-Highlights fields that are required to have entries.
-Required fields must contain information before you can save the record and close the window.
-You can change the font color and style used to highlight required fields.
-On the Microsoft Dynamics GP menu, choose User Preferences, and then choose Display.

-#### Printable Manuals

-Displays a list of manuals in Adobe Acrobat .pdf format, which you can print or view.

-#### What’s New

-Provides information about enhancements that were added to Microsoft Dynamics GP since the last major release.

-#### Documentation and resources on the web

-Opens a Web page that provides links to a variety of Web-based user assistance resources.
-Access to some items requires registration for a paid support plan.

 ## Part 1: Setup and cards